chriscardillo/stitchr/README.md

 # stitchr
-An R Package for stitching together files
+For stitching together files from disparate sources

 -----